keithbuhler/dissertation-story/Buhler, Becoming What We Are.md

 Rosalind Hursthouse, Alasdair MacIntyre, Philippa Foot, and John McDowell are other good examples of philosophers who think that metaethics and substantive ethics are not ultimately separable.
 I follow them in this.
 My thesis will commend the acquisition of character and epistemic virtues *and* will analyze normative terms in a way consonant with a plausible version of scientific naturalism.

-I think these brief comments are sufficient to demonstrate three truths about neo-Aristotelianism: (a) it is avowedly ambitious and unapologetically unsettling; (b) it faces titanic opposition on terminological and academic grounds no less than philosophical ones; and thus, (c) it is a significant theory in normative ethics and beyond.
+I think these brief comments are sufficient to demonstrate three truths about neo-Aristotelianism: (a) it is avowedly ambitious and equally unsettling; (b) it faces titanic opposition on terminological and academic grounds no less than philosophical ones; and thus, (c) it is a significant theory in normative ethics and beyond.

-The remainder of this introduction outlines the specific debate between John McDowell and Philippa Foot and summarizes the conclusions I shall defend.
+The remainder of this introduction explains why I focus more on Foot's *Natural Goodness* rather than Hursthouse's *On Virtue Ethics*, and provides an initial characterization of the contrast between Foot's and McDowell's rival sorts of ethical naturalism.

+## On Natural Goodness and Virtue Ethics

+Philippa Foot's *Natural Goodness* is one of the rare philosophical monographs that manages to be a work of art.
+One reviewer warned that it is "so gracefully written that the reader runs the risk of... mistaking the book’s fluidity for shallowness.
+In fact, the depth... is remarkable."[@sadler2004review] Indeed, it is a delight to read for its elegance and pugnacity, but it is a duty to read for its wisdom and profundity.
+Building on her prior work in virtue theory, Foot blends metaethics and normative ethics by laying the foundation for what Mark Murphy calls a "secular natural law theory."[@sepnaturallaw]  She argues that living virtuously and wisely is natural goodness for human beings just as hunting in packs is natural goodness for wolves.

+The obvious objection to such a thesis is that it inappropriately blends facts and values, that it either "biologizes" ethics or "enchants" science.
+This obvious objection (which Foot tackles head on in her monograph) rests on the common notion that nature and science are entirely distinct from values and ethics.
+This objection is a serious one.
+But it is more likely to be leveled reflexively by someone who has not wrestled with Foot's argument.
+John Hacker-Wright is correct to say that "Foot's recent readers have made some rather serious missteps in approaching her work."[@hacker2009natural 321]

+Receiving an initial "cool reception"[@hacker2009natural 309] is not an infallible sign of a classic, but it is one tell-tale sign.
+It is plain from the literature that too few ethicists and metaethicists have come to grips with the precise details and wide-ranging implications of her argument.
+For example, James Barham suggests that Foot's *Natural Goodness* and Rosalind Hursthouse's *On Virtue Ethics* are making the same case, but that Hursthouse's "account is the clearer and more detailed of the two."[@sepmoralnaturalism.
+He says, "Neo-Aristotelian naturalism is articulated at length and along mutually similar lines in two recent monographs, Foot's *Natural Goodness* and Hursthouse's *On Virtue Ethics*."]
+This comparison is misleading on two fronts.

+First, even though both books are successful in their aims, they have very different aims.
+Hursthouse's book is intended to render modern virtue ethics conventional; Foot's book is intended to disrupt a hundred years of metaethical convention.[@foot2001natural 5: "For better or worse—and many will say worse—I have in this book the overt aim of setting out a view of moral judgement very different from that of most moral philosophers writing today."]
+Hursthouse offers an olive branch to deontologists and utilitarians, trading in her formerly combative rhetoric for mutual respect so that iron may sharpen iron.
+Foot (like Anscombe and MacIntyre) calls into question much of what has passed for modern moral philosophy, naming names and picking fights.

+Secondly, the relative clarity of the two books fits their aims.
+Hursthouse's overview of virtue ethics is aimed at non-expert graduate and undergraduate students.
+It therefore exhibits some of the necessary, though unfortunate, style of textbooks: comprehensive, responsible, and occasionally plodding.
+Foot's "fresh start"[@foot2001natural 5]  is aimed at professional ethicists.
+It is therefore more comparable to a Platonic dialogue or Humean treatise: Foot plays the Socratic gadfly to the experts with "a swaggering gait and roving eye."
+Her book is "crude"[@foot2001natural 1] because it is what Waismann calls a "living thought," digging deep into the soil of our presuppositions. *On Virtue Ethics* is a thoroughly respectable book, but  *Natural Goodness* makes one proud to be a philosopher.

+Happily, some ethicists *have* come to grips with the significance of Foot's case.
+For example, MacIntyre's eventual position begins to look similar to Foot's position, for he defends the importance of human biology to human ethics in his most recent ethical monograph more than he did in *After Virtue*.[@macintyre1999dependent]

+By contrast, McDowell's opposition to scientism leads him to disagree with Foot.
+McDowell's and Foot's respective approaches to neo-Aristotelian ethical naturalism represent rival visions of the relation between human beings and nature and hence between ethics and science.
+As I shall show, the fault line between these rival views is of enormous philosophical and ethical significance.
+The fault line between these views is the theme of this dissertation.

 ## Organic and Social Naturalism

-Foot and McDowell are two contemporary representatives of neo-Aristotelianism who are united on the view that some properties (such as virtues) are instances of 'natural goodness' for creatures like us but divided on how to cash out the notion of *natural goodness*.
+Foot and McDowell represent rival versions of contemporary neo-Aristotelianism.
+They are united on the view that some properties (such as virtues) are instances of 'natural goodness' for creatures like us but divided on how to cash out the notion of *natural goodness*.
 It is worth quoting the opening passage of McDowell's "Two Sorts of Naturalism" to situate the convergence and divergence of their accounts:

 >Philippa Foot has long urged the attractions of ethical naturalism.
 I applaud the negative part of her point, which is to reject various sorts of subjectivism and supernaturalist rationalism.
 But I doubt whether we can understand a positive naturalism in the right way without first rectifying a constriction that the concept of nature is liable to undergo in our thinking.
 Without such preliminaries, what we make of ethical naturalism will not be the radical and satisfying alternative to Mrs Foot’s targets that naturalism can be.
 Mrs Foot’s writings do not pay much attention to the concept of nature in its own right, and this leaves a risk that her naturalism may seem to belong to this less satisfying variety.
 I hope an attempt to explain this will be an appropriate token of friendship and admiration.[@mcdowell1998mindvalue 167]